colab-coop/hello-voter/README.md

 - Merge into `ambassador-stage` branch to view on staging server
 - Merge into `ambassador` branch to view on production server

+### Troubleshooting

+- When signing up, if you see: `Sorry, but state employment laws don't allow us to pay Voting Ambassadors in your state.` you can use the following mock address:

+      1300 E Park Ave
+      Tallahassee, FL 32301